TobiasPSP/doneland_sources/Components/Audio/Playback/DFPlayer Mini/Prepare SD Card/README.md

 * **Audio Format:** *DFPlayer Mini* supports three audio file formats: `MP3`, `WAV`, and `WMA`.
 However, your audio files must also use the correct bit rates and encodings.
 Otherwise, *DFPlayer Mini* will not be able to process the audio files.
 * **Structure:** Audio files must be organized in a specific folder structure on the Micro SD card.
 If this structure is not followed, *DFPlayer Mini* may fail to find your audio files or may not play the correct files.

-## 1. Health-Checking SD Card
+## 1. Health-Checking the SD Card

-If you purchased a brand-new Micro SD Card, chances are you are already set to go: most Micro SD Cards come with `FAT32` pre-formatted.
+If you purchased a brand-new Micro SD card, chances are you are already set to go: most Micro SD cards come pre-formatted with `FAT32`.

-Any Micro SD Card that has been used before in other projects may however be configured in a way that prevents *DFPlayer Mini* from recognizing it.
-It may be using an incompatible file system, and its storage space may have been partitioned into multiple separate drives.
+However, if your SD card has been used before in other projects, it may be configured in a way that prevents *DFPlayer Mini* from recognizing it.
+It could be using an incompatible file system, or its storage space may have been partitioned into multiple separate drives.

-To reset a SD card to factory defaults, follow these steps:
+To reset an SD card to factory defaults, follow these steps:

-1. Insert the Micro SD Card into your PC.
-If the Micro SD Card doesn't fit, use a SD Card adapter.
-If your PC has no SD Card reader slot at all, use an external SD Adapter that can be connected via USB.
+1. Insert the Micro SD card into your PC.
+If the Micro SD card doesn't fit, use an SD card adapter.
+If your PC doesn't have an SD card reader slot, you can use an external SD adapter connected via USB.

     <img src="images/sdcard_adapter_topangle_out.png" width="20%" height="20%" />

-2. Open *Windows Explorer*.
-Identify the drive that represents your SD Card.
+2. Open *Windows Explorer* and identify the drive corresponding to your SD card.

     <img src="images/sdcard_windows_explorer_drive.png" width="100%" height="100%" />

 ### Remove Partitions

-Should you see *multiple* new drives after inserting the SD Card into your PC, then the card has been *partitioned*.
-Even if you see just one drive, additional (hidden) partitions may still exist.
+If you see *multiple* new drives after inserting the SD card into your PC, the card has been *partitioned*.
+Even if you see just one drive, additional (hidden) partitions might still exist.

-One simple way to ensure there are no partitions on your SD Card is to use the free [SD Card Formatter](https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/) from the *SD Card consortium*.
+One simple way to ensure there are no partitions on your SD card is to use the free [SD Card Formatter](https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/) from the *SD Card Consortium*.

 > [!NOTE]
-> This tool seems legit and comes from a trusted authority, however it carries no valid digital signature, and it requires a full *Windows Installer* installation.
+> This tool is legitimate and comes from a trusted authority, but it lacks a valid digital signature and requires a full *Windows Installer* installation.

   <img src="images/sdmemorycardformatter_t.png" width="100%" height="30%" />

 > [!NOTE]
-> Changing drive partition configuration requires local *Administrator* privileges.
+> Changing drive partition configuration requires *Administrator* privileges.

-Once the *SD Card Formatter* has formatted the drive, it contains just a single partition.
-However, the *SD Card Formatter* won't let you choose the file system it uses.
-On SD Cards larger than *4GB*, it uses `exFAT` by default which is unsuitable for *DFPlayer Mini`.
+Once the *SD Card Formatter* has formatted the drive, it will contain just a single partition.
+However, the *SD Card Formatter* won’t let you choose the file system it uses.
+On SD cards larger than *4GB*, it defaults to `exFAT`, which is unsuitable for *DFPlayer Mini*.

-### Switch To `FAT32` File System
+### Switch to `FAT32` File System

-To check the current file system used by your SD Card, right-click its drive icon in *Windows Explorer*, and choose `Properties`.
+To check the current file system used by your SD card, right-click its drive icon in *Windows Explorer* and choose `Properties`.

 <img src="images/sdcard_windows_explorer_properties.png" width="50%" height="50%" />

-Verify that the SD Card is using the *FAT32* file system.
-If it shows *exFAT* (like in the picture), you need to re-format the SD Card with the `FAT32` file system. *DFPlayer Mini* (as most DIY components) cannot read `exFAT`.
+Verify that the SD card is using the *FAT32* file system.
+If it shows *exFAT* (like in the picture), you need to reformat the SD card with the `FAT32` file system. *DFPlayer Mini* (like most DIY components) cannot read `exFAT`.

-#### SD Cards Up To 4GB
+#### SD Cards Up to 4GB

-SD Cards up to a size of *4GB* can be directly converted to `FAT32` with the built-in tools in *Windows*:
+SD cards up to a size of *4GB* can be directly converted to `FAT32` using the built-in tools in *Windows*:

 1. Open *Windows Explorer*.
-Identify the drive that represents your SD Card.
+Identify the drive that represents your SD card.
 Right-click on the SD card drive in *File Explorer* and select `Format...`:

     <img src="images/dfplayermini_format1_t.png" width="100%" height="100%" />

-2. Select `FAT32` as the *File system*, and check the box `Quick Format`.
-Then click `Start`.
-The formatting begins, and after a few seconds, the SD Card is initialized with the `FAT32` file system.
+2. Select `FAT32` as the *File system*, check the box for `Quick Format`, and then click `Start`.
+The formatting begins, and after a few seconds, the SD card is initialized with the `FAT32` file system.

 #### SD Cards Larger Than 4GB

-SD Card with a capacity greater than *4GB* [cannot be converted to `FAT32`](https://done.land/components/data/storage/permanent/onsdcards/#converting-sd-card-media-to-fat32) with the native *Windows* system tools.
-You are then limited to the options `exFAT` and `NTFS` only.
+SD cards with a capacity greater than *4GB* [cannot be converted to `FAT32`](https://done.land/components/data/storage/permanent/onsdcards/#converting-sd-card-media-to-fat32) using the native *Windows* system tools.
+You are then limited to the options `exFAT` and `NTFS`.

-There is no technical reason for this limitation, so you can work around this with a number of third party tools (e.g., [fat32format](http://ridgecrop.co.uk/index.htm?guiformat.htm).
-In my tests, all tools I found were unreliable and did not work on my machine.
+There is no technical reason for this limitation, so you can work around it with third-party tools (e.g., [fat32format](http://ridgecrop.co.uk/index.htm?guiformat.htm)).
+In my tests, however, all tools I found were unreliable and did not work on my machine.
 I was unable to find the reason.

-So I created a new PowerShell command named `Show-Fat32Converter` which opens a graphical dialog and lets you quick-format any removable drive of any size with the `FAT32` file system in a matter of a few seconds:
+As a solution, I created a new PowerShell command named `Show-Fat32Converter` that opens a graphical dialog and lets you quickly format any removable drive of any size with the `FAT32` file system in just a few seconds:

 1. **Get DoneLandTools:**
    [Download](https://done.land/tools/powershell/#install-donelandtools) the free *PowerShell* module [DoneLandTools](https://www.powershellgallery.com/packages/DoneLandTools/1.3.5):